jflamy/owlcms4/docs/MQTTMessages.md

 - `fop/juryDeliberation/A`:
   Jury deliberation has been started (the application is in BreakType.JURY mode.)
 There is no argument.
 The device should clear the jury member decision lights in order to allow a secret vote to be taken on a video replay.

+- `fop/challenge/A`:
+  A challenge has been issued (the application is in BreakType.CHALLENGE mode.)
+There is no argument.
+The device should clear the jury member decision lights in order to allow a secret vote to be taken on a video replay.

 #### Subscribed by the referee device: